Looking to the Future…

 Let us also say that you are prepared to devote ten hours per week to private study.
 How are you going to divide these precious hours between the three modules?

-To work out your plan, first examine the subject syllabus and link it to your study material, noting the number of chapters and the number of lectures on your UKCBC course.
-Having decided upon your study plan, outline a weekly scheme of study, by days, over the period of your course on a Work Chart.
+To work out your plan, start by examining the subject syllabus and link it to your study material, noting the number of chapters and the number of lectures on your UKCBC course.
+Having decided upon your study plan, outline a weekly and daily scheme of study over the period of your course on a Work Chart.

 Remember to allow time for holidays and revision.
-Aim to complete your studies about a month or so before the examination date so as to leave plenty of time for final revision.
+Aim to complete your studies about a month or so before the examination date; this will leave adequate time for final revision.

 HND Study Tip 5.
 Build Variety into your Studies

-Studying two or three subjects together also helps you to appreciate the relationship between them.
-Subjects often overlap at certain points, and the study of one subject can throw light on your knowledge of others.
-You will become a much better student if you can bridge the subjects in this way.
+Studying two or three subjects together can also help you to appreciate the relationship between them.
+Topics often overlap, and the study of one issue can throw light on your knowledge of others.
+You may find an interesting connection between points and use this in future assessments.

 When deciding which subjects to study in the same evening remember that different subjects call for the exercise of different facilities.
 For instance, Law subjects make a heavy call on your memory, Management requires the exercise of reasoning powers, and Finance needs a great deal of practical work and calculations.
 A combination of contrasting subjects provides a good variety for a single evening’s study.

-Similarly, if you have some prior knowledge of one or more of your subjects, whilst others are new to you, it is a good idea to alternate them, so that you study first an unfamiliar subject and then a familiar one.
+Similarly, if you have some prior knowledge of one or more of your subjects, while others are new to you, it is a good idea to alternate between them.
+You’ll be actively engaging different learning skills and, in turn, giving specific neurons and synapses as thoroughly deserved rest.

 HND Study Tip 6.
 Develop the Habit of Study

-Good habits are formed just as easily as bad ones, and any student who tries attentively to cultivate a study pattern over a relatively short period can form the habit of study.
+Good habits are formed just as easily as bad ones, and any student who works to cultivate a study pattern over a relatively short period can develop the habit of study.

-The first week or so is, of course, the most difficult, but during this period, while you are getting into the habit of study, you have only to remind yourself that later it is bound to ‘come much more easily’.
-This is invariably the experience of all students, and is bound to be yours.
+The first week or so is, of course, the most difficult.
+During this time, while you are getting into the habit of study, it’s important to remind yourself that each day will become easier; this is invariably the experience of all students and is bound to be yours.

 HND Study Tip 7.
 Establish a Study Routine